raspofabs/spicy/docs/spicy_spec/stakeholder_needs.md

 traceability, but having the links be hyperlinks you can click to take you to the other elements will help simplify the job of reviewing items and argue the case for ASPICE compliance against an ASPICE assessor.

+Because this is considered to be an easement of difficulty during assessment, it does not contribute to validation of the documents, nor does it contribute to how warnings are reported.

 Elicitation date: 2025-04-05